yashjariwala/YaruisFrontEnd/README.md

 ### Important!- Once a product is added you need to refresh the images folder in the IDE for it to show images on the web-browser.

-## Changelog as of 21-07-2017
+## Changelog as of 21-08-2017

+- Added My account Page to view account details!
+(Beta: CSS is not applied and sometimes doesnt work!)

+-Updated dependencies

+-Made CSS changes making some visual refinements.

 - Added 404 page

 - Added Title bar icons.

-- On the Sign up page added a checkbox which lets you have the same Billing address as Shipping address.
+- On the Sign up page added a check box which lets you have the same Billing address as Shipping address.

-- Sign up page edited and made as multi Step form page for a cleaner look.
+- Sign up page edited and made as Multi Step form page for a cleaner look.

 - The recommended products on the single product page displays automatically without pressing a button.